 Tucson Pride in the Park & Pride on Parade

 (September 29-30, 2017)

-Arizona's oldest LGBT organization, Tucson Pride, founded in 1977, presents one of the oldest Pride events in the nation (right behind New York City and San Francisco) along with one of the wackiest Pride parades ever.
+Arizona's oldest LGBT organization, Tucson Pride, founded in 1977, presents one of the nation's oldest Pride events (right behind New York City and San Francisco) preceded by one of the wackiest Pride parades ever.

 Tucson Fall Open Studio Tours

 (September 30-October 1, 2017 & October 7-8, 2017)

 One of the Southwest region's largest self-guided tours of artist studios and workspaces takes place in Pima County over two weekends and provides opportunities to see the creative process in action and purchase original artworks directly from the makers.